suffolklibraries/sljekyll/_events/kesgrave-2018-07-15-sticker-swap.md

 breadcrumb: y
 ---

-Join us for some football-themed crafts and swap your spare Panini Fifa World Cup Russia 2018 stickers.
+Make a monster bookmark for your [Summer Reading Challenge](/src/) books and swap your spare Panini Fifa World Cup Russia 2018 stickers.